naomiyaki/kamajii/README.md

 - `npm run dev`
 🚀 This will run Parcel's dev server, and then open the app using dynamically generated files on the server.
 You can now change any files in the renderer process while the app is open, and it will automatically reload with your changes.
 Because the dev-server runs in parallel with Electron, it may take a few seconds for Parcel to finish the initial build before you see anything in the app.
  Keep in mind that changes to the main process (`main.js`, `preload.js`, etc.) will not cause a reload: you still need to rerun the command for these.

 - `npm run pack`
-This will package the app as an executable for your current OS using [Electron Builder](https://www.electron.build/).
-Make sure to run `npm run bundle` before doing this if you haven't already bundled your code.
+This will bundle your code with Parcel, and then package the app as an executable for your current OS using [Electron Builder](https://www.electron.build/).

 - `npm run dist`
-This will package the app as an application installer for your current OS using [Electron Builder](https://www.electron.build/).
-Make sure to run `npm run bundle` before doing this if you haven't already bundled your code.
+This will bundle your code with Parcel, and then package the app as an application installer for your current OS using [Electron Builder](https://www.electron.build/).

 #### Main Parcel Commands
 ```
-    "dev-bundle": "parcel src/index.html --target renderer",
+    "dev-bundle": "parcel ./src/index.html --target renderer --dist-dir ./bundle",
     ...
-    "bundle-build": "parcel build ./src/index.html --target renderer",
+    "bundle-build": "parcel build ./src/index.html --target renderer ",
 ```
 You never have to run `dev-bundle` or `bundle-build` on their own (they is run as part of `dev` and `bundle` respectively), but they're useful to point out because this is the main Parcel command.
 It passes the renderer endpoint `src/index.html` to Parcel and also flags a "target" called "renderer."